Facebook's Portal Plus brings your friends and family closer for a price

 The apps offered on Portals are limited today.
 There's IHeartRadio, Food Network, Newsy, Pandora and Spotify (Premium only).
 Ask Facebook's "Hey Portal" voice assistant to open the apps -- or tap on them on the display screen.
 The apps are fine, but, again, there aren't many right now -- where's Instagram, Portal?
 The apps are also limited when it comes to what's actually available on them.

-A short video on the Portal's Food Network app showed me how to turn a watermelon into a keg holding a delicious-looking watermelon juice mixed drink, but there wasn't a voice-assistant-guided recipe tutorial like you can find on the Google Home Hub, the Amazon Echo Show and other smart displays.
+A short video on the Portal's Food Network app showed me how to turn a watermelon into a keg holding a delicious-looking watermelon juice mixed drink, but there wasn't a voice-assistant-guided recipe tutorial like you can find on the Google Home Hub ($149 at Google Store), the Amazon Echo Show and other smart displays.
 I tried to open Spotify as a free subscriber, but it only works for folks with the Premium service.

-I also find it confusing that Portal has two different voice assistants.
-In some cases, devices have overlapping assistants that can perform roughly the same functions so you can pick one and ignore the other, say Google Assistant versus Alexa.
-With the Portal, you actually need both Alexa and "Hey Portal" to take full advantage of the voice integrations.

 Discuss Facebook Portal Plus